aayushsaw/beyondchats-content-manager/README.md

 - **📊 Reading Progress**: Visual progress indicator when reading articles
 - **🎨 Interactive UI**: Smooth animations, hover effects, and micro-interactions
 - **📱 Responsive Design**: Optimized for all screen sizes
+- **🤖 AI-Powered Search**: Intelligent semantic search with fallback to regular search
+- **📈 Real Data Only**: No mock/demo data - everything is scraped from live BeyondChats content

 **Technical Note**: Due to the local environment lacking PHP/Composer, the Backend (Phase 1) was implemented in **Node.js/Express** instead of Laravel.
 It fulfills all functional requirements (CRUD, Database, API).